 When bureaucrats or politicians want to use public power for private gain, citizens with higher income levels will have more means to monitor the behavior of bureaucrats and politicians.
 They would also be less inclined to participate in an exchange relation, because they would have less concern about their living standard.
 This ensures that the use of public power for private gain is decreased and by that levels of corruption will be lower.
 Also, when bureaucrats or politicians want to use public power for private gain, bureaucrats and politicians with lower income levels will be easier motivated to participate in an exchange relation.
 These actors do not believe they receive adequate wages.
-This will increase the use of public power for private gain and the levels of corruption will be higher.
+This will increase the use of public power for private gain and the levels of both bureaucratic and political corruption will be higher.
 This leads to the following hypotheses:

-H3: If citizens have higher income levels, the behavior of bureaucrats is positively influenced, and the level of corruption will be lower.
+H3-0: If citizens have higher income levels, the behavior of bureaucrats is positively influenced, and the level of bureaucratic corruption will be lower.
+H3-A: If citizens have higher income levels their capacity to control bureaucratic actors is higher, which makes it more difficult for bureaucrats to use their network power and reach a successful exchange relation of corruption with one or more actors, thus the level of bureaucratic corruption is lower.

-H4: If citizens have higher income levels, the behavior of politicians is positively influenced, and the level of corruption will be lower.
+H4-0: If citizens have higher income levels, the behavior of politicians is positively influenced, and the level of political corruption will be lower.

-H5: If bureaucrats have lower income levels, the behavior of bureaucrats is negatively influenced, and the level of corruption will be higher.
+H4-A: If citizens have higher income levels their capacity to control political actors is higher, which makes it more difficult for politicians to use their network power and reach a successful exchange relation of corruption with one or more actors, thus the level of political corruption is lower.

-H6: If politicians have lower income levels, the behavior of politicians is negatively influenced, and the level of corruption will be higher.
+H5-0: If bureaucrats have higher income levels, the behavior of bureaucrats is positively influenced, and the level of bureaucratic corruption will be lower.
+H5-A: If bureaucrats have higher income levels the possible disadvantages of deviant behavior will surpass the benefits, which makes it less likely for bureaucrats to use their network power to reach a successful exchange relation of corruption with one or more actors, thus the level of bureaucratic corruption is lower.
+H6-0: If politicians have higher income levels, the behavior of politicians is positively influenced, and the level of political corruption will be lower.
+H6-A: If politicians have higher income levels the possible disadvantages of deviant behavior will surpass the benefits, which makes it less likely for politicians to use their network power to reach a successful exchange relation of corruption with one or more actors, thus the level of political corruption is lower.

 The Inflation Hypothesis

 Information is always considered as an important factor in corruption literature, considering the choices citizens have to make.
 But if citizens lack in their information of price comparisons, it becomes more costly for them to control the behavior of politicians and bureaucrats.
 This is especially the case considering the economic reports (Braun & Di Tella, 2004, p.
 77).
 Thus scholars stress that when there is a high variability of inflation it becomes much more difficult for the ‘common citizen’ to audit officials (Ibid., p.
 77-78).